- US Online Poker

-Almost anyone of legal age (21+), so long as they’re within the state’s borders at the time of wagering.
+Almost anyone of legal age (21+) can wager on sports, so long as they’re within the state’s borders at the time of wagering.
 Residency is not a requirement, nor does being a CT resident mean you can bet from outside the state’s borders.
 Only your physical location matters.

 There are various exceptions.
 For instance, you won’t be able to bet if you’re employed by the sportsbook, or directly involved with the game being wagered on.
 If you’re barred from entry to one or both Connecticut casinos, you might also be banned from their associated online sportsbooks.
 Finally, problem gamblers will be able to ask to be added to self-exclusion registry to prevent them from using online gambling products of any kind.

 The sports betting tax rate is slated to be 13.75% for both retail and online channels.

 Connecticut will offer online casino games and a limited iLottery.
 Daily fantasy sports are already available in the state, and it’s likely that online poker in Connecticut will be possible under the provisions for casino gaming.